10sr/dowwner/README.md

 create `common.css` in the root directory. `common.css` is same for all directories, whereas `style.css`s are different for each directory.
 You cannot create or edit `common.css` from the web interface.

+### Search

+Textbox for searching word is at the bottom of pages and you can search current directory for word.